 In addition to a recorded audition, students will be contacted to complete a virtual interview.

 Studio Art Portfolio Reviews

-Applicants must have between five and 12 pieces in their portfolios.
+Applicants must have 5-12 pieces in their portfolios.
 Included in this number can be the pieces previously uploaded to your personalized student status page as part of your application for admission.